ASN Admission Information

 Georgia Highlands College (GHC) offers an Associate of Science degree in Nursing (ASN).
 This allows graduates to sit for the National Council Licensure Exam to become a registered nurse (RN).
 There are two programs of study.
 In addition to the RN Program, GHC offers a Career Mobility Program for LPNs and paramedics to obtain an ASN degree.
 For more information on each of the programs of study, click on the following links.

-Admission to the nursing program is a two part process.
-Students must be accepted to the college prior to applying for admission to the nursing program.
+Admission to the nursing program is a three part process: Admission to the college, acceptance to the nursing program, and submission and acceptance of required documentation.
 Deadlines for applications vary by program of study and admission semester.

 College Application Form - printable version.
 Applicants can also apply for college admission online.